Math 223 – Introduction to Calculus – Fall 2016

 ``Calculus Single Variable'' by James Stewart, Eighth Edition (with WebAssign Access Code), Cengage Learning, 20 Channel Center Street, Boston, MA 02210, USA, ISBN: 978-1-305-26663-6.
 The version available in the University book store covers the material in Calculus II as well.

 Logging into WebAssign for the first time you will need to self-enroll yourself with a “Class Key”.
 The “Class Key” will be provided to you by your instructor.
-You will also eventually need an access code.
-If you buy the book through the University book store then it comes with an access code.
-If you do not have an access code, then will need to purchase one on the WebAssign website.
-You will have temporary free access to WebAssign for 2 weeks into the semester without an access code.
-If you are repeating Calc 1 and bought a WebAssign Access Code for the course already, you don't have to buy it again.
+You will also eventually need an access code for proof of purchase.
+If you buy the book through the Binghamton University Bookstore then it comes with an Access Code.
+This is a Multi-term Access Code and can be used for multiple semesters including Calculus II & Calculus III.
+If you did not buy the text from the Bookstore and do not have an access code, then you will need to purchase a Multi-Term Access Code on the Cengage website (Cengagebrain) using a credit card here.
+You will have temporary free access to WebAssign for two weeks into the semester without an access code.
+If you are repeating Calc 1 and already have a Multi-Term Access Code for WebAssign, you do not have to buy it again.
 (Exception: if you only purchased one-semester access, you'll need to buy it again.)
+DO NOT purchase a Single Term Access Code.
 All information regarding how to log in can be found here WebAssign Student Quick Start Guide

 A calculator is not required.
 In fact, their overuse is heavily discouraged.
 Neither calculators nor any other electronic item, e.g. a cell phone as clock, may be visible to you during tests (except as described below on Skills Tests).